 Jason Seaman (MDiv 2019) completed a Clinical Pastoral Education (CPE) residency at Community Medical Center in Fresno, California.

 Mark Weidenaar (MDiv 2021) graduated from Clinical Pastoral Education (CPE) residency at Providence Sacred Heart Hospital in Spokane, Washington, and accepted a job as Associate Chaplain at Legacy Salmon Creek, WA in 2021.

 Michael Jolliffe (MA 2009) completed his Master of Science in Marital, Couples, and Family Counseling from Portland State University and is now working as a professional therapist, in addition to teaching modules of Discovering Buddhism for the Maitripa College community.

-Julie Dreyer (MDIV 2018) became a Board Certified Chaplain (BCC) in December, 2019, and continues to work as a professional chaplain at Providence Portland Medical Center.
+Julie Dreyer (MDIV 2018) became a Board Certified Chaplain (BCC) in December, 2019, and continues to work as a professional chaplain at Providence Portland Medical Center, with specialization in behavioral health.
 She also became an FPMT Discovering Buddhism teacher.

 Karl Schmid (MA 2011) completed his PhD at Emory University in Spring of 2020.
 Karl accepted a position as Professor of Practice in the Philosophy Department at Tulane University.

-Jane Sellers (MA 2009) broke ground on a home she is building for long term retreat in Crestone, Colorado.
+Jane Sellers (MA 2009) finished building a home for long term retreat in Crestone, Colorado.
 The blessing of the land puja was completed by Yangsi Rinpoche, Geshe Sherab, and FPMT friends.